nicholaswinter/slave2al/Wk3/readme.md

 With the process of turning on the dryer, and then laid beneath was my card and colours that were spread from the force of the heat/ wind.
 Applying water at the same time allowed for the process to be elongated.

 Example Artists:
-Eske Rex
+- Eske Rex
-Karina Smigla-Bobinski
+- Karina Smigla-Bobinski
-Joseph Griffiths
+- Joseph Griffiths
-David Shingler
+- David Shingler
-Leo Fidjeland & Linnea Vaglund
+- Leo Fidjeland & Linnea Vaglund
-Jean Tinguely
+- Jean Tinguely
-Greg Kuoera
+- Greg Kuoera
-Thomas Forsyth
+- Thomas Forsyth
-Sol Lewitt
+- Sol Lewitt

+Pitch thinking:
+What is it that defines my project?
+Resolution of Anxiety and Thought.
+What does my product do?
+I must argue/ speculate the plausibility.
+Gathering support for the assignment, remember INPUT - PROCESS - OUTPUT.
+Andy "project = technology (possibility) t + blue-sky x life experience/interest"

+HW:
+Create a mockup pre next week to present as an "idea", as speculating the idea without the effort to visualise it doesn't allow someone to fully understand the abstraction. *Speak to an object* A depiction of what you're abstracting.

 Personal thoughts/ Readings:
 Carl G. Jung, Man and His Symbols